 SCImago Journal Ranking: 23/113 (Q1, Public Administration category)

-Environment and Planning C: Government and Policy is a research-driven, fully refereed international journal which seeks to advance scholarly debates on a wide range of contemporary policy issues which sit at the interface between the economy, society, and the environment.
+Environment and Planning C: Government and Policy is a research-driven, fully refereed international journal that seeks to advance scholarly debates on the governance of a wide range of issues which sit at the interface between the economy, society, and the environment.
 It welcomes papers which address the most important theoretical, methodological, and/or empirical aspects of these issues, often from a multidisciplinary perspective.

-It has a global circulation and a global coverage, embracing developed, emerging, and transitional states.
-Papers from Asia and America and the emerging world are strongly encouraged, as are those which offer a comparative perspective (ie, across policy areas and/or jurisdictions).
-The journal actively promotes excellent case-study analyses that have broader international relevance because they significantly advance broader theoretical, empirical, and methodological debate.
+EPC has a global circulation and a global coverage, embracing developed, emerging, and transitional states.
+Papers from Asia, the Americas, and the emerging world are strongly encouraged, as are those which offer a comparative perspective (ie, across policy areas and/or jurisdictions).
+The journal actively promotes excellent case-study analyses that demonstrate wider international relevance through, for example, significantly advancing wider theoretical, analytical, and methodological debates.

 The editors aim to reach an initial decision on all submitted manuscripts within three months.
 They are willing to offer informal feedback to authors on the relevance of their manuscripts prior to submission.